-The Pioneers: Part I/VI
+The Women Pioneers:

 Recently stated by CEO Ursula Burns (the first African American CEO): “A tidal wave is coming.”
 Ursula was referring to women – feminism, as a collaborative emergence of equality.
 Equally shared in history books, referenced in respect, to no longer be subjugated of lesser value.
 A monolithic tsunami with incalculable mileage is converging.

-This is a Six Part Series; a noble and dignified legacy of women’s accomplishments, not their monstrous endings.
+This is a Series; a noble and dignified legacy of women’s accomplishments, not their monstrous endings.
 All are aware of the current status in many countries where women are stoned, shanghaied into sexual slavery and other grisly worldly heritage.
 It is time to hear the rich history; gallantry, heroism, tenacity – the dauntless energy offered in dedication, no matter the circumstances.

 Hypatia of Alexandria, Egypt- born in 350 A.D (approximately).
 Hypatia (also known as Ipazia) is one of the few [first] documented women to study and teach mathematics, astronomy and philosophy in an era of religious and sectarian conflict.
 A great Neoplatonist philosopher.
 (Neoplatonist is heavily influenced by both Plato and Platonic tradition, a term difficult to pin in a short sentence.)

 Alexandria, a beautiful city – crown jewel for erudite learned men in 331 B.C., quickly grew into a center of culture and learning in the ancient world.
 At the heart of Alexandria was a university museum, where a collection of more than half million scrolls were housed.